-Gross non-cash employee income includes only the company car and associated costs (e.g. car
+Gross non-cash employee income includes only the company car and associated costs (e.g. car insurance, taxes and duties), provided for either private use or both private and work use.

 Information on the following items has also been collected, but not included, for: